-Denise Chrysler, J.D., is Senior Advisor at the Network’s Mid-States Region Office.
+Denise Chrysler, J.D., serves as Senior Advisor, Mid-States Region.
 She served as the Mid-States Office’s director from the time the Network was launched in September 2010 until she retired from the position in February 2023.

 Before joining the Network, for 27 years, Denise provided legal services to Michigan’s state health department regarding communicable disease, immunization, environmental public health, public health research, privacy, health information exchange, and emergency legal preparedness and response.
 She served as the state health department’s public health legal director, privacy officer, freedom of information coordinator, regulatory affairs officer, and member of the Institutional Review Board.
 She also represented the health department as an assistant attorney general.
 Currently, Denise serves on the Ingham County Michigan board of health, Michigan Governor’s Public Health Advisory Council, and the National Committee on Vital and Health Statistics.